GeorgeVafakos/UoPfluid/README.md

 ## Known issues

-Sometimes the latest version of `gfortran` compiler (the default in Ubuntu 20.04 LTS is `gfortran` version **9**) fails to compile the solvers.
-To get around this issue the gfortran version must be downgraded to gfortran 5.
+Sometimes the latest version of `gfortran` compiler (the default in Ubuntu 20.04 LTS is version 9.3) fails to compile the solvers.
+To get around this issue the gfortran version must be downgraded to version 5.

-To do that first delete all installed versions of gfortran and install gfortran-5, with the following commands.
+To do that first delete all installed versions of `gfortran` and install `gfortran-5`, with the following commands.

 ```bash
 $ sudo apt-get remove --auto-remove gfortran